 2) The case value needs to merit additional funding.

 3) There can not be any open appeals.

-You can get as many advances as your case supports.
+You can get as many lawsuit loans as your case supports.
 If your case is strong, you will be able to apply for funding whenever you need it.
-Not every case is large enough to justify multiple lawsuit loans, but 80% of the cases we underwrite come back three or more times for additional funds.
+Not every case is large enough to justify multiple advances, but 80% of the cases we underwrite come back three or more times for additional funds.

 We provide multiple funding structure to help create a bespoke financing arrangement specific to your case and situation.

 There are no credit checks or job verification.
-Your approval will be solely based on the funding company’s analysis of your case and the probability of you winning it.
+Your approval will be solely based on the pre-settlement loan company’s analysis of your case and the probability of you winning it.

 The repayment of funds is wholly contingent upon the successful settlement of your litigation.
 The payment is dispersed to the pre-settlement funding company only when: